Jamaat-e-Islami Kashmir: Separatism and insurgency

-By the mid 1990s Pakistani support to the JKLF ceased and the Pakistani support was increasingly given to pro-Pakistan Islamist groups including the Jamaat which sidelined the Kashmiri nationalist groups.
+By the mid-1990s Pakistani support to the JKLF ceased and the Pakistani support was increasingly given to pro-Pakistan Islamist groups including the Jamaat which sidelined the Kashmiri nationalist groups.
 The participation in the armed struggle proved costly for the Jamaat.
 The organisation lost hundreds, possibly thousands, of members in counter-insurgency operations by Indian security forces.
 Consequently, the Jamaat is calling for a political method to resolve the Kashmir issue.

 Ban

-The organisation as of February 2019 has been banned for a 5-year period under the Unlawful Activities (Prevention) Act.
-The notification said that the Jamaat was in close touch with militant organisations and was expected to "escalate its subversive activities" including attempts to carve out an Islamic State out of the territory of India.
+In February 2019 the organisation was banned for a five-year period under the Unlawful Activities (Prevention) Act.
+The notification stated that the Jamaat was in close touch with militant organisations and was expected to "escalate its subversive activities" including attempts to carve an Islamic State out of the territory of India.

-Prior to the ban, 300 members of the organisation including its leaders were arrested under preventive detention laws and raids were conducted.
+Prior to the ban, 300 members of the organisation, including its leaders, were arrested under preventive detention laws and raids were conducted.
 The Jamaat leaders were said to have been "mystified" by the crackdown and claimed that the organisation's work was "in the open".

 The tribunal constituted by the Home Ministry upheld the ban, after examining substantial number of documents and depositions by witnesses.
 The judge agreed that the organisation had been indulging in unlawful activities that threatened the sovereignty and territorial integrity of India.
-The Inspector General of Police submitted an affidavit stating that the organisaion had begun to follow directions from Jamaat-e-Islami Pakistan, had patronised the banned terror organisation Hizbul Mujahideen, and was intrinscially linked with the United Jihad Council, the Pakistan-based umbrella organisation of terrorist outfits.
+The Inspector General of Police submitted an affidavit stating that the organisation had begun to follow directions from Jamaat-e-Islami Pakistan, had patronised the banned terror organisation Hizbul Mujahideen, and was intrinsically linked with the United Jihad Council, the Pakistan-based umbrella organisation of terrorist outfits.

+On 27 February 2024, the Ministry of Home Affairs in India extended the ban on Jamaat-e-Islami (JeI) Jammu and Kashmir for five more years.
+The organisation was declared an "unlawful association" under the Unlawful Activities (Prevention) Act (UAPA) 1967, citing activities deemed prejudicial to national security and territorial integrity.
+The Indian government provided a list of 47 cases registered against the Jamaat-e-Islami Jammu and Kashmir (JeI J&K) organization.
+This included an National Investigation Agency case highlighting the organisation's collection of funds intended to promote violent and secessionist activities.
+The NIA chargesheet further revealed that these funds were allegedly used by operatives of terrorist groups, such as Hizbul Mujahideen and Lashkar-e-Taiba, to incite public unrest and spread communal tension.
+The government asserted that JeI J&K maintains close ties with militant groups and actively supports extremism and militancy within Jammu & Kashmir, as well as other parts of India.